Muscle & Joint Pain During Menopause: Causes and How to Make it Easier

-In the effort to fight off inflammation, it’s helpful to eat more foods that are rich in antioxidants (i.e. broccoli, avocados, spinach, berries, and green tea) as well as anti-inflammatory foods (i.e. fatty fish, cherries, lentils, chia seeds, and dark chocolate).
+Pain can be a sign of inflammation.
+If you want to fight off inflammation, it’s helpful to eat more foods that are rich in antioxidants (i.e. broccoli, avocados, spinach, berries, and green tea) as well as anti-inflammatory foods (i.e. fatty fish, cherries, lentils, chia seeds, and dark chocolate).
 Highly inflammatory foods to avoid include any refined carbohydrates, fried foods, red meats, and sweets or soda.

-3. Get More Exercise
+2. Get More Exercise

 Along with these aerobic activities, menopausal women experiencing muscle and joint pain can also benefit from adding weight training into their daily practices.
 Strength training is proven to help support muscles around a joint and help to keep them stable during movement — the more stable your joints are, the less likely you’ll experience pain or injury.

-4. Minimize Your Stress
+3. Minimize Your Stress